 Who are your biggest influences?

 Set on the eve of the Brooklyn Dodgers’ last season in New York, HOWLING HILDA, a solo musical, tells the story of Hilda Chester, the team’s greatest and most colorful fan.
 Thwarted in her dream to play baseball, she spent a lifetime cheering.
 Hilda became an institution at Ebbets Field, notorious for her clanging cowbells, frying pan and iron ladle.

 What inspired you to write it?

-Planet Connections is fairly unique in that a portion of the box office for each show is donated to a charity.
-What charity have you chosen and why?
+Planet Connections donates a portion of the box office for each show to a charity.
+What charity has your production chosen and why?

 What's next for you after Planet Connections?

 Further development of HOWLING HILDA and a reading in the fall of a new play.

 And finally, if your play was food, what kind of food would it be?